 - Freeze the pancakes on wax paper lined baking sheet until frozen solid.
 Once frozen solid, store in a Tupperware or freezer safe bag.
 Freezing them separately first will ensure they do not stick together.

-- Alternatively, you can add sheets of wax paper between the pancakes and freeze them in a large Tupperware or freezer safe bag.
+- Alternatively, add sheets of wax paper between the pancakes and freeze them in a large Tupperware or freezer safe bag.

-You can allow the pancakes to sit at room temperature for 10 minutes to defrost prior to placing them in the toaster oven or the microwave or you can defrost them quickly in the microwave using 10 second increments.
+Allow the frozen pancakes to sit at room temperature for 10 minutes to defrost prior to placing them in the toaster oven or the microwave or you can defrost them quickly in the microwave using 10 second increments.

 Canned pumpkin: You can also use canned butternut squash puree or canned sweet potato puree in place of canned pumpkin.
 You can also use homemade mashed pumpkin (from sugar pumpkins) if you prefer.